Updated October 2021 – Now 39 Quotes!

-The right kind of quotes punch well above their weight.
-In other words for such short sentences they can really make us think.
-The challenge is picking through them all to seperate the good ones from the well-intended garbage.
+The right kinds of quotes punch well above their weight.
+In other words for such short sentences, they can really make us think.
+The challenge is picking through them all to separate the good ones from the well-intended garbage (trash).
 So we have decided to put on the plastic gloves and do this for you.
 Below are some of our favourite sport psychology quotes.
 As you’ll see it’s a smörgåsbord of quotes from coaches, athletes and psychologists.
 Furthermore, we have unpacked each quote a little.
 Essentially, providing a quick explanation about why it has been included in this ‘best sport psychology quotes’ blog.
 A number of these quotes are from our very own team of psychologists.
 This might seem a little self-indulgent but if you got it, flaunt it.

 If you would like us to add your favourite sport psychology quotes paste them into the comments section below.
 Enjoy and please share with your networks.
 You have our full permission to copy and paste any of these to inspire or motivate or whatever.